tesla/book-tycho/en/01-introduction/01-chapter1.md

 build with "BUILD FAILURE".

-The result of the build is stored in the target folder at the root of the plugin being built (see screenshot afterBuild.png).
+The result of the build is stored in the target folder at the root of the plugin being built (see screenshot TO FILL afterBuild.png).
 In the case of our example a file called `example1-1.0.0-SNAPSHOT.jar` can be found.
 The target folder contains other files that have been created as part of the build.